IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/site/src/documentation/3. development/6. platform-domains/index.md

 ## Voice Personal Assistant (VPA)

 IndiGO allows the integration of 3rd-party voice engines to support voice personal assistants (VPAs) in the vehicle.
-A generalized interface enables the customer to speak commands and reply to system queries by voice.
+A generalized interface enables the customer to speak commands and repl to system queries by voice.
 For example, the user can ask the system to make a phone call or find a nearby hospital by talking.
 [Voice Personal Assistant (VPA)](/indigo/documentation/development/platform-domains/voice-personal-assistant-vpa)